rajnishkunal/Periodic-Table/README.md

 ## Thanks for visiting our repo Hope you liked it.

-## Click below to visit our project.
+## Click below to visit our project.(Open this link on PC for better appearance)
 https://rajnishkunal.github.io/Periodic-Table/Periodic.html